ZacharyDietderich/ZacharyDietderich.github.io/README.md

 ## Temperature Monitoring and Logging DAQ System (LabVIEW)
 ### What
-Designed and implemented a LabVIEW application to monitor and record temperature data from multiple thermocouples during the curing process of superconducting magnets.
+Designed and implemented a LabVIEW application to monitor and record temperature data from multiple thermocouples during the heat treatment (epoxy curing for this project) of superconducting magnets.
 The system was intended to provide real-time visibility into oven temperature uniformity and to generate reliable temperature records for process validation and quality assurance.

 <table align="center">
   <tr>